JockVanDallas/eslint-auto-config/README.md

 * Best practices are all on (WARN)
 * All other rules will be tested against your own code

+Also usefull to start with a config file with all rules.

 # Installation

 You can install ESLint using npm: